dimitris-t/global-bitcoin-wallet/README.md

 ## Can anyone cheat?

 The [operators of the Bitcoin mining pools](https://blockchain.info/pools) could claim the bounties for themselves without anyone knowing.
+But as long as people keep trying to take the bounties (we can measure this), this project achieves its educational purpose.

-## How to view the action without a wallet?
+## How to view the action?

-* For the 'legacy' address part of the wallet: https://blockchain.info/xpub/xpub6DPnB7gikt1YHpJZSmREWbP4UdRQNgT4FKXaYXVheG28WYkzU72XRKbpUR7q19zuT3tuoogFnmfcbj2WQrwZSydF1tWwdegvQAkaESxsnMg
+* Just import the seed into your wallet and watch.
+* Without a wallet, you can see the non-SegWit transactions at: https://blockchain.info/xpub/xpub6DPnB7gikt1YHpJZSmREWbP4UdRQNgT4FKXaYXVheG28WYkzU72XRKbpUR7q19zuT3tuoogFnmfcbj2WQrwZSydF1tWwdegvQAkaESxsnMg
-* For the 'SegWit' address part of the wallet: [need to find a blockchain explorer that supports this]
+* Without a wallet, you can see the SegWit transactions at: [need to find a blockchain explorer that supports this]

 ## Why?